cgreenhalgh/musiccodes/docs/fileformat.md

 E.g. `"4/4,2/4,0"` is a sequence of (at least) 3 notes, where the last 3 notes have the same time interval between them (i.e. the first and second notes have the same duration) and there the pitch of each note is one tone below the previous one.

 Note that format 2 checks for codes after every note and does not wait for the 'end' of a note stream, so the note pattern can be embedded within a longer stream of notes.

-### Other code formats

-Other formats MUST be specified using the `marker`s `codeformat` property.
-E.g.
-- `no/crle4,` - mixture of format 1 and 2, with note name and octave, plus relative timing.

-### Generalised code format

-planning notes... only partially implemented.

-Note information includes: pitch (note, frequency), time, velocity and duration.

-Pitch can be expressed in absolute terms as:
-- Note name compared to reference pitch within some nominal octave, e.g. `C`
-- Note name compared to reference pitch within two nominal octaves (as in folk tab notation), e.g. `C` or `c`
-- Note name and octave compared to reference pitch and octave, e.g. `C4`
-- Midi note number, e.g. `60` which is middle-C (C4)
-- Frequency in Hz, e.g. `261.6` which is also middle-C (but to what precision?!)

-Pitch can be expressed in relative terms as:
-- Note name and octave based on some reference note, e.g. `D4` would be a tone above compared to middle-C
-- Midi note number offset or semitone offset, e.g. `+2` or `-2` for a tone above or below
-- Frequency ratio, e.g. `2.0` which is one octave above

-A reference note could be:
-- The last note played
-- The first note in the group

-From time we can derive time interval between notes, which is comparable to duration (an elapsed time).

-Time interval can be expressed in absolute terms as:
-- Seconds, e.g. `1.2`
-- Beats relative to a specified tempo, e.g. `2` beats of 72 bpm
-- Note type relative to a specified tempo and time signature, e.g. `dotted quaver`

-Time interval can be expressed in relative terms as:
-- Ratio of a reference note or time, e.g. `0.5`
-- Beats relative to current tempo
-- Note type relative to current tempo / time signature

-A reference interval could be:
-- The interval before the last note played
-- The first interval in the group

-A code prefix:
-- `m` for midi note
-- `n` for note name
-- `o` for octave
-- `r` for relative to
-- `l` for last note, or `f` for first note in group
-- `e` for equal-to (mapped-to) value

-- `t` for time
-- `c` for count
-- `r` for relative to
-- `l` for last note, or `f` for first note in group
-- `e` for equal-to (mapped-to) value

-- `*`, `,`, `;`, ` ` separator characters

-E.g. format 1 = `no`; format 2 = `mrle0/crle4,`.

-Code variables, e.g. `x`.
-Constraints, e.g. `x<10`.
-Variable corresponds to `([A-G]#?[0-9]*)|([0-9]+(\.[0-9]+)?)`, i.e. note name with optional octave number or number (integer or float).

-Compound code, prefix `:` code (opt.) `:` constraint expression

 ## `example`